anushatomar13/engressionts/README.md

 ## Overview

-**EngressionTS** is a Python package for probabilistic time-series forecasting that combines neural forecasting architectures from Darts with Engression.
+**EngressionTS** is a Python package for probabilistic time-series forecasting that combines neural forecasting architectures with Engression.
 It provides a common framework for generating probabilistic forecasts and capturing uncertainty directly through the model.

 ---